Covent Garden foodie guide: where to eat and drink

-The newly opened Henrietta Hotel, from the Experimental Group (Compagnie des Vins Surnaturels, Experimental Cocktail Club, Joyeux Bordel), sees acclaimed chef Ollie Dabbous shaking off the industrial décor of his eponymous Fitzrovia restaurant.
+The Henrietta Hotel, from the Experimental Group (Compagnie des Vins Surnaturels, Experimental Cocktail Club, Joyeux Bordel), makes a great spot to sleep, eat and drink in the heart of Covent Garden.

 Sommelier Julia Oudill used to work in three-Michelin-star French restaurants where the service made guests squirm.
 Opening, decanting and pouring wine was a hushed ceremony, during which, she says: ‘nobody breathed.’

 The vibe at Compagnie des Vins Surnaturels, a chic Neal’s Yard bolt-hole where Julia is now general manager, couldn’t be more different.
 ‘Whether the bottle is £30 or £3,000, I want to sit with the guests, open it and talk about the wine.
 We serve wines alongside great food, with hip hop on the sound system.’
 Compagnie des Vins is determined to make wine appreciation fun and affordable.
 ‘Great wine,’ insists Julia, ‘doesn’t have to cost a month’s rent’...